HackDashF/shopify-api-grpahql-client/README.md

 Shopify's graphQL API is used.

-This is a basic script built for a friend.
+This is a basic proof-of-concept script.

 ## Prerequisites